shahram10715/AboutMe/README.md

 # SH_Blog

 My name is Shahram.
-I am a structural engineer who loves programming. here is a link to my [LinkedIn](https://www.linkedin.com/in/shahram-shaygani) profile.
+I am a structural engineer who loves programming.
+Here is a link to my [LinkedIn](https://www.linkedin.com/in/shahram-shaygani) profile.

 #### List of my projects